handsom3j4ck/Droidtool/README.md

 # Droidtool

-**Droidtool** is a powerful, menu-driven Bash script for managing Android devices from a Linux system using ADB.
+**Droidtool** is a menu-driven Bash script for managing Android devices from a Linux system using ADB.
 It simplifies device diagnostics, app management, file operations, and system-level tweaks — all from the terminal.

 ---